15U12U/vt-hash-converter/README.md

 # VT-Hash-Converter

-> This is a simple python script to lookup one type of hash in Virustotal and outputs all 3 types of hashes.
+> This is a simple python script to lookup one type of hash in Virustotal and outputs all 3 hashes supported by VirusTotal (MD5, SHA1, SHA256).

 <br>

-> This is useful when you need to convert a specific type of malware hash to MD5, SHA1 and SHA256 in scenarios where some security products (ex: AV, EDR, SIEM, FW etc.) only supports specific type of hash when feeding Malware IOCs for blacklisting.
+> This is useful when you need to find the other hash types of a particular malware hash.
+In scenarios where some security products (ex: AV, EDR, SIEM, FW etc.) only supports specific type of hash when feeding Malware IOCs for blacklisting/monitoring, you can feed the available hash list as a file to this script and get all 3 hashes as an output.

 <br>